Protecting your family, in our Hometown, for a LIFETIME!

 At the end of the day, we strive to treat our customers with respect, confidence, and understanding.
 Our goal isn't to rip you off or charge you an arm and a leg for our residential or commercial roofing services.
 As an Owens Corning Preferred Contractor, our goal is to work hard and provide you with a long-lasting product that you will love for years to come.
 It's really that simple.
 When you choose Hometown Roofing, you can rest assured that you'll get the highest quality roofing services in South Carolina, such as:

-Whether you're in need of a complete roof replacement in Mcclellanville, SC, or minor roof maintenance, our process starts with an in-depth consultation and ends with a smile on our face.
+Whether you're in need of a complete roof replacement in McClellanville, SC, or minor roof maintenance, our process starts with an in-depth consultation and ends with a smile on our face.

 At the consultation stage, we have a meeting with the client to talk about their roofing needs and evaluate the property.
 Based on our expertise, we provide recommendations to ensure the best solution for the client's specific roof replacement, repair, or maintenance requirements.